Hero background

 • Lockable rooms and controlled access

-• Experienced local partners, accustomed to welcoming international volunteers of all ages
+• Experienced local partners, used to hosting international volunteers of all ages

 🔹 24/7 support

-The local team is always reachable for any need, even outside working hours.
-In addition, our our team is available via WhatsApp for any emergency or practical advice 📞
+The local team is always reachable, including outside working hours.
+Our UK team is also on WhatsApp for any emergency or practical advice 📞

-Your journey begins with an orientation day covering Korean culture, safety and local customs.
-It's a valuable moment to get to know the group, familiarise yourself with the city and feel at ease right away.
+You'll start with an orientation day covering Korean culture, safety and local etiquette.
+A useful moment to get to know the group, get familiar with the city and feel at home.

-✔ Always carry the coordinator's number with you
+✔ Always keep the coordinator's number with you

-✔ Follow the staff's advice on making the best use of public transport
+✔ Follow the staff's advice on getting the best out of public transport

-To provide you with a safe, modern and welcoming environment — so you can focus on what truly matters: experiencing Seoul, growing and sharing authentic moments 🇰🇷
+To give you a safe, modern and welcoming setting, so you can focus on the essentials: enjoying Seoul, growing and sharing real moments 🇰🇷

 🧭 Orientation day